dirigeants/klasa/tutorials/CommandsCustomResponses.md

 };
 ```

-And you want to make it so when the user doesn't input a string that matches with the RegExp, the framework sends `'You must insert a valid battletag with the format username#0000'`, then you may use the method {@link Command.customizeResponse} inside the commands' constructor:
+And you want it to send 'You must insert a valid battletag with the format username#0000' when the user doesn't input a string matching the RegExp, then you may use the method {@link Command.customizeResponse} inside the commands' constructor:

 ```javascript
 const { Command } = require('klasa');